mondrake/drudbal/README.md

 ```

 5. Launch the interactive installer.
 Proceed as usual and when on the db selection form, select 'Doctrine DBAL'
-and enter a 'database URL' compliant with Doctrine DBAL syntax. __Note:__ the driver only works for mysql or mysqli DBAL drivers.
+and enter a 'database URL' compliant with Doctrine DBAL syntax. __Note:__ the driver works only with mysql, mysqli or sqlite DBAL drivers.

 ![configuration](https://cloud.githubusercontent.com/assets/1174864/24586418/7f86feb4-17a0-11e7-820f-eb1483dad07f.png)